reily-cleiane/ml-deploy/README.md

 5. Copy the connection string (e.g., mongodb+srv://<user>:<pass>@cluster.mongodb.net/dbname)

 #### 4. Prepare your environment

 Set the connection string as an environment variable MONGO_URI in your `.env`, taken from your MongoDB Atlas cluster.

+Set the WANDB_API_KEY to keep track of your model's info.

-Create your API token (requires authenticated access to MongoDB cluster):
+If you set ENV=prod, create your API token (requires authenticated access to MongoDB cluster):
 ```bash
 # Criar um novo token
 python db/tokens.py create --owner="alguem" --expires_in_days=365